 Recycle the Moving Boxes

 If your moving boxes are in good condition, why not pass them on to those who could put them to good use?
-Ask friends and neighbors if they need extra boxes for moving or storage or post an ad in an online community bulletin board, Facebook yard sale group, Freecycle, Craigslist or at work.
+Ask friends and neighbors if they need extra boxes for moving or storage or post an ad on an online community bulletin board, Facebook yard sale group, Freecycle, Craigslist, or at work.
 Other local moving companies or storage facilities may accept them as well as various charities.
-Goodwill and the Salvation Army will accept them, and you can offer them to churches, schools, domestic violence and homeless shelters and soup kitchens.
+Goodwill and the Salvation Army will accept them, and you can offer them to churches, schools, domestic violence, homeless shelters, and soup kitchens.
 However, they recommend that you review the charities’ donation guidelines before donating.

 Some people even make money selling gently used boxes if you’re interested in picking up a few extra bucks.
 Assess the boxes you have and post ads online to garner sales.

 If you’re the creative kind, you may want to design your own household items and trinkets out of your cardboard moving boxes like planters, coasters, gift tags, and much more, according to Bob Vila.
 Once you disassemble and spread out the moving boxes, you can cut them up and decorate them, make Christmas ornaments or paint an oversized box to create a house or another building.
 Check out a bunch of super cool ideas you can make for your kids with their help on Buzzfeed by just using your used boxes!